Shipping containers have often been used to move cargo, but now using them as base structures of buildings is ever increasing.

 This beach house in New Zealand has perfect indoor-outdoor flow.

 They can also make for fairly cheap construction.
 The Manifesto House in Chile was constructed for only $118,000.

 Shipping containers can also be the perfect way to create a sustainable home.
-This Ecopod can be on or off the grid, and only used recycled materials, such as car tires for the floor.
+This small Ecopod can be on or off the grid, and only used recycled materials, such as car tires for the floor.